dwnstr/vehicle-docs/docs/Carcols.md

 If in the event your modkits do not work, here are some tips on how to fix it:

-*   Ensure your modkit ID at [Step 3](#step-3) is unique to the individual vehucle.
+*   Ensure your modkit ID at [Step 3](#step-3) is unique to the individual vehicle.
 The values can be from 0-1023 but some may overlap with other vehicles.
-Just keep chaning the ID until your options show up for you.
+Just keep changing the ID until your options show up for you.
 You do not need to restart the server to update this.
-*   The kiteName at [Step 3](#step-3) is not in the carvariations.
+*   The kiteName at [Step 3](#step-3) is not in the carvariations.meta.
 *   The .yft modkit is not in the stream folder.
 Ensure they are all in there.
 *   The modelName is not the same as the name of the .yft modkit in the stream folder.
 Ensure they are both the same.